-We live in a world where some of us expect instant gratification.
-In a blink of an eyelid we have the information we need at our fingertips, through the internet.
-We work things out.
+We live in a world where many people expect instant gratification.
+In a blink of an eye we have the information we need at our fingertips through the wide world web.

-We don’t have to write drawn-out letters to communicate anymore with family or friends.
+We don’t have to write drawn-out letters to communicate with family or friends any more.
 If we have access to a computer we can e-mail, quickly and efficiently.
-We’ve moved on as far as technology is concerned.
+Through technology we have moved forward.

-We’ve come to expect.
-Of course, that’s positive, but the flip side is that we’ve come to expect these things.
-We have in effect, created a niche for us sort our life out through the latest technology; and whilst that tends to work out for us because it’s not difficult to do, we think we can do the same thing in our relationships.
+Technology is positive, but the flip side of that is that we continue to expect things at our fingertips.
+But whilst we have created a niche for ourselves through the latest technology and that works because it’s not difficult to do, we think we can do the same in our relationships.